arkade-01/bebrand/FRONTEND_IMPLEMENTATION_GUIDE.md

 ## 📋 Overview

-This guide explains all the backend features we implemented and provides complete frontend integration examples for each feature.
+This guide explains how to integrate all the backend features into your frontend application.
+The backend API is fully functional and ready to use.

 ---

-## 🎯 What We Built
+## 🎯 Features Available

 ### 1. **Advanced Order Filtering**
 - Filter orders by status (pending, processing, shipped, delivered, cancelled)